goyek/goyek/README.md

-Instead of executing `go run ./build`, you may create wrapper scripts, which you can invoke from any locationn.
+Instead of executing `go run ./build`, you may create wrapper scripts, which you can invoke from any location.

 Bash - `goyek.sh`: